gy20oz/Assessment1/README.md

 # Description

 The aim of this programming project was to produce an agent based model which shows the agents interacting with each other and the environment data.
-The final outcome includes a animation of the interactions in a GUI offering the opportunity to run the model.
+The final outcome includes a animation of the interactions in a GUI offering the opportunity to run the model through the menu.

 ## Running the software